opatajoshua/hand-pick-game/README.md

-# hand-pick-game

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+# Hand Game/Juego de mano
+This is hand game app made with EmberJs application and TailwindCss.

 ## Prerequisites